openvinotoolkit/openvino/inference-engine/samples/classification_sample_async/README.md

 # Image Classification C++ Sample Async {#openvino_inference_engine_samples_classification_sample_async_README}

-Inference of image classification networks like AlexNet and GoogLeNet using Asynchronous Inference Request API.
+This sample demonstrates how to execute an inference of image classification networks like AlexNet and GoogLeNet using Asynchronous Inference Request API.

+In addition to regular images, the sample also supports single-channel `ubyte` images as an input for LeNet model.

 Image Classification C++ sample application demonstrates how to use the following Inference Engine C++ API in applications: